Karine A. Gibbs: Early life and education

 Gibbs was born in Jamaica.
-At a young age, Gibbs’ family moved to Baltimore, Maryland, where she attended middle school and high school.
+When she was a child, her family moved to Baltimore, Maryland, where she attended middle school and high school.
 In high school, Gibbs ran track and field, just as her parents had when they were in high school.
 In addition to her athletic endeavours, Gibbs also pursued research opportunities in high school.
 She completed a summer research internship at Villanova University and two summer internships at the U.S. Army Medical Research Institute of Infectious Disease studying viruses.

 In 1996, Gibbs pursued her undergraduate degree at Harvard University with an interest in studying microorganisms.
 Gibbs majored in biochemical sciences and pursued undergraduate research with Roberto Kolter at Harvard Medical School studying biofilms on implants and medical devices.
 She became second author on a paper exploring the role of nutrient availability in the formation of biofilms.
 She found that the catabolite repression control protein, which regulates carbon metabolism, is essential for biofilm formation in Pseudomonas aeruginosa.
 In addition to her research, Gibbs taught science to elementary and middle school students during her undergraduate degree.

 After graduating from Harvard in 2000, Gibbs attended Stanford University for her graduate studies in microbiology and immunology.
 Under the mentorship of Julie Theriot, Gibbs explored the movement of surface proteins within bacterial membranes and on bacterial surface walls.
-During her PhD, Gibbs collaborated with two other labs at Stanford to develop a novel tool to tag the surface proteins on bacteria while they were living to enable visualization of protein movement within in the membrane throughout the microbial life cycle.
+During her PhD, Gibbs collaborated with two other labs at Stanford to develop a novel tool to tag the surface proteins on bacteria while they were living to enable visualization of protein movement within the membrane throughout the microbial life cycle.
 Her tool is now used today by many labs around the world.
 Her thesis work utilized this tool to explore the dynamic distribution of LamB, an integral outer membrane protein in E. coli, that is responsible for maltose uptake and attachment of bacteriophages.
 She found two populations of the LamB protein, one that has restricted mobility and one that has high mobility in the membrane.